 |Copyright © Nucleus Medical Media, Inc.|

-You will be asked about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-The doctor may test for endocarditis if there have been problems with blood clots.
+The doctor may test for endocarditis—if there have been problems with blood clots.

 - Blood tests—to check for infection or clot issues